 Alienation Clause in Real Estate

 Mortgage lenders rely on alienation clauses for protection against borrowers selling or transferring their mortgaged property.
-The alienation clause definition is language ensuring that the borrower repays the loan when a sale or transfer occurs.
+You can define alienation clauses as, “contractual language that ensures the borrower repays the loan when a sale or transfer occurs.”
 You will find ACs in both commercial and residential mortgage contracts.

 Example Alienation Clause